MigenTransactiveGrid/MiGen-1.0/TA/README.md

 Afterwards, several questions will be asked to complete the installation process.
 The answers to the questions are based on the used hardware and are reported inside the square brackets [ ].
 Figure 1 and Figure 2 are included for guidance.
 The questions are:
 * Please choose your Sixfab Shield/HAT [select 2].
 The required scripts for the selected shield will be fetched.
 * What is your carrier APN?
 [Enter the APN for the service provider].
-For Bell Jasper SIM cards, the APN is “ermstatic.bell.ca.ioe”.
+For Bell Jasper SIM cards, the APN is “APN_NAME”.
 * Does your carrier need username and password? [select n] For Bell Jasper SIM cards, there is no need for a username and password.
 * What is your device communication PORT?
 [For 3G, 4G/LTE Base Shield enter “ttyUSB3”]
 * Do you want to activate auto-connect/reconnect service at RPi boot up? [select Y] This option allows the connection to the Internet via the shield automatically when the RPI boots up.